 When big news of Coronavirus broke out earlier in the year, one of the first major cases was just outside of China on a luxury Diamond Princess ship.
 There were over 634 confirmed cases on the ship between the passengers and the crew, as well as a few deaths.
 The Grand Princess that docked in Oakland, which was a more recent case, had at least 28 cases of COVID-19 onboard.

-Major cruise company shares, including those from Carnival Corporation, Royal Caribbean, Norwegian, and more, have taken a loss of 50% due to COVID-19.
+Major cruise company shares, including those from Carnival Corporation, Royal Caribbean, Norwegian, and more, have taken a loss of 50% due to the coronavirus.
 The cruise industry contributes around $53 billion per year to the United States economy each year.